 Use W3School's SQL Tute for an introduction to SQL.
 The database server at info465.us is MariaDB which at this point is a direct drop-in replacement for MySQL which most Linux distros avoid because it's Oracle's property...

-Here is a sketched Database ERD of the 2016Winter database that have to do with accounting.
-Table names are accurate, some column names are not quite.
-Use SQL's DESCRIBE command to get the exact column names.
+Here is a sketched Database ERD of a database similar to 2017Winter showing the tables that have to do with accounting.
+Table names and PK/FK relationships are accurate, some column names are not quite.
+Use SQL's DESCRIBE command to get the exact column names at 2017Winter.

-Here's a sketch of the whole database and file system for 2016Winter.
+Here's a sketch of the whole database and file system for a system similar to 2017Winter.
 Tables with dashed lines around them might show up in some other season to help with distribution functions.